trivago/gollum/docs/src/gen/formatter/metadatacopy.rst

 Parameters
 ----------

-**WriteTo**
+**CopyToKeys**

-  A named list of meta data keys.
-Each entry can contain further modulators to change or filter the message content before setting the meta data value.
+  A list of meta data keys to copy the payload or metadata content to.
+  By default this parameter is set to an empty list.